 Drawing from both traditional sources as well as penning much of their own material, Craicdown’s debut CD entitled Roads features both songs and instrumental pieces ranging in style from Americana to reggae-sounding vocals, from Celtic influenced jigs and reels to the music of Brazil and Argentina.

-David has published four books for the accordion through Mel Bay Publishing.
-His newest, Learn Blues Accordion is a one-of-a-kind method book teaching how to play blues on the squeezebox.
+Learn Blues Accordion–A one-of-a-kind method book teaching how to play blues on the squeezebox.

 The Mighty Accordion–The Complete Guide to Mastering Left Hand Bass/Chord Patterns is a unique and much-needed guide to playing the bass side of the accordion, offering a comprehensive collection of progressive exercises for learning and mastering bass/chord patterns.